gosexy/gosexy.org/markdown/db/result.md

 Copies the next item of the result set into the given argument.

-Panics if the argument is not a pointer to map or struct.
+Panics if the argument is not a pointer to map/struct.

-Returns error when no more rows are left.
+Returns error when there are no more rows for reading.

 It is recommended to use db.Result.Close() after reading the result set.